m-mohr/easyflickrbackup/README.md

 # EasyFlickrBackup
-Easy to use application to download and backup all your photos in original size from flickr.
+Easy to use application to download and backup all your photos in any size from flickr.

 * Current version: 1.2
 * License: MIT License